lina2761991/Introduction-to-computer-science-cs50/README.md

 ### Graph <br/>

 The graph is like a tree but its more complex, in fact a tree is a special kind of graph where each node has only one parent

+the space complexity is O(1) when we use just 1 array

 ## notes;
 What is contiguous in data structure?